By: Bari Sobelson, MS, LMFT

 - Every interaction is an opportunity: Fredrickson invites you to open up to the prospect of taking risks and being vulnerable so that you will ultimately be healthier and happier.
 “Your heart’s capacity for love obeys the biological law of use it or lose it.
 So, choose love.”

 Dr. Fredrickson’s research can teach us all something about changing the way we view love and how we can weave this essential element into our daily health regimen.

-This post was written by Bari Sobelson, MS, LMFT, the Social Media and Programming Coordination Specialist for the OneOp Family Development Team.
-The OneOp Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development team on our website, Facebook, and Twitter.
+This post was written by Bari Sobelson, MS, LMFT, Social Media and Programming Coordination Specialist OneOp.
+The OneOp team aims to support the development of professionals working with military families.
+Find out more about OneOp on our Facebook and Twitter.